kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.
 Once a bucket claim is bound the app pod can run, meaning the Secret (containing access credentials) and the ConfigMap (containing the bucket endpoint) are mounted and consumable by the pod.

 ### Bucket Deletion
+The library adds a _finalizer_ to all generated resources (secret, configmap, etc.) and to the user's OBC.
+This is similar to current Kubernetes behavior where a PVC is "protected" from accidental deletion and to keep PV-PVCs in sync.
+In the case of bucket provisioning, the finalizers help keep Kubernetes bucket related resources orchestrated consistently to prevent orphaned OBs, etc.

-For greenfield buckets, when an OBC is deleted, the provisioner's `Delete` or `Revoke` method is called depending on the OB's _reclaimPolicy_.
+For greenfield buckets, when an OBC is deleted, the provisioner's `Delete` or `Revoke` method is called depending on the OB's _reclaimPolicy_ (which reflects the assoicated storage class's reclaim policy).
 If the storage class's reclaim policy is "Delete" then the `Delete` method is called and the bucket is expected to be physically removed.
 If the reclaim policy is "Retain" then the `Revoke` method is called and the bucket is expected to remain with all its data (objects) intact.
-Future reclaim policy support is described in an _Issue_.
+Future reclaim policy support is proposed in issue #53.

 For brownfield buckets, when an OBC is deleted, the provisioner's `Revoke` method is called.
 The provisioner decides whether or not to recognize the reclaimPolicy.